 Deb’s Top Ten List of Lessons Learned from Winter Sowing

-Here’s what I’ve found most useful after trying many different containers and seeds over the last few years, as well as mining the wisdom shared in Trudi’s Winter Sowers Facebook group of almost 70,000 members at the time of this post.
+Here’s what I’ve found most useful after trying many different containers and seeds over the last few years, as well as wisdom shared in Winter Sowing Facebook groups.
 These techniques also help with spring seed sowing as well, as the smile from avowed “I can’t grow tomatoes” friend shows in this photo with lesson learned #1.

 1. Fun is a big part of the Process!
 If it’s not fun, why do it?
 Start by collecting enough of the ubiquitous Winter Sowing containers – the translucent gallon jugs — a WS standard, as a part of the grand WS adventure.
 I will also cover using the tote method of Winter Sowing in the videos to be posted soon.
 What is nifty about “free” containers is that they are also great way to connect with friends and neighbors, (Covid safe, outdoors) while you repurpose, reuse, recycle.
 Plus, some of those same neighbors will be glad to take your Winter Sowing and Spring sowing extras, which most seed nurturers have in abundance.
 Have a quick outdoor visit with friends and neighbors while you are at it winter or spring / summer.

 2. Start with seeds most likely to do well.
 It’s important to create a good first experience if it’s your first or second year Winter Sowing.
 So check out the short list of great plants for Winter Sowing that I’ve grown myself and recommend for zone 6a, Southeast Michigan.
 You can also use the internet to research plants, especially those suitable to your zone using your zip code entered into the USDA planting zone map.
 The photo gallery below also shows many of the plants on this list.
 Tip number nine (9) gives links to a wealth of resources on plants by name as well.